-The 2016-2018 APNA Transition program is currently undergoing evaluation.
-Overall, the program has delivered and evaluated (ongoing) an accessible and structured 12 month transition program over two tranches.
+The 2016-2018 APNA Transition program is now completed.
+Overall, the program has delivered and evaluated an accessible and structured 12 month transition program over two tranches.
 The aim was to increase the confidence, skills and knowledge of nurses, commencing work in primary health care settings to aid in the recruitment and retention of primary health care nurses1

 The program was delivered in two tranches with nurses who have recently commenced work in primary health care.
 The timeframes for each tranche are:

 - Tranche 1: April 2016 to March 2017 – Completed

 - Tranche 2: April 2017 to March 2018 – Completed

 - Over 50 Transitioning Nurses were selected to participate in the Transition to Practice Pilot Program over both tranches

 - Each Transitioning Nurse is supported by at least one experienced registered nurse, who is their Clinical and Professional Mentor for the duration of the program (see the TPPP Overview Poster at the end of the page for more detail)